Leash Laws & Seasonal Bans: Ogunquit Beach Dog Rule 2026

 Can you get married on Ogunquit Beach?

 Yes, you can get married on the beach.
-Go to their wedding page or their official site to learn more about wedding permits.
+Visit their wedding page or official site to learn more about wedding permits.

 Can you drink alcohol on Ogunquit Beach?